dagron78/Metis_AI_RAG/docs/technical/technical_documentation.md

 | USE_RETRIEVAL_JUDGE | Enable/disable Retrieval Judge | True |
 | USE_LANGGRAPH_AGENT | Enable/disable LangGraph RAG Agent | True |

+### LangChain Integration

+Metis RAG uses LangChain for various components:

+- Document loaders from `langchain_community.document_loaders`
+- Text splitters from `langchain.text_splitter`
+- Embeddings from `langchain_community.embeddings`
+- Schema definitions from `langchain.schema.document`

+The application is compatible with LangChain v0.2+ which has moved many components to separate packages.
+When upgrading LangChain, be aware of these package changes to ensure imports are correctly updated.

 ## API Reference

 ### Document API